 There are other ways that you can help too.
 An important aspect often overlooked is the number of applications your financial and legal advisors are completing quarterly.
 If you work with a solicitor who has never given equity release advice before, you can expect it to take longer than one who specialises in equity release advice.

-Ashfords solicitors have a specialist equity release department who are responsible for advising hundreds of clients every month.
-For this reason, we are happy to recommend Ashfords solicitors to our clients who live in England or Wales.
+Barton Law are a specialist equity release solicitors firm who are responsible for advising hundreds of clients every month.
+For this reason, we are happy to recommend Barton Law to our clients who live in England or Wales.

 I have written another guide dedicated to Equity Release Solicitors: A helpful guide on what they do and why they are needed.